Welcome to Christmas in Fortune Bay.

 Blue understands her better than anyone.
 He’s been her shoulder to cry on since the horrible accident years ago that, following close on the heels on the death of her mother, left Louise convinced she would never have a family of her own.

 But how long does a guy have to wait?
 It’s time he got on with his own life.
 With or without her.

 As Christmas festivities swirl around them, fate steps in again and Louise’s plans for a new life begin to crumble.
 But will Blue be there this time to pull her through?

-Here’s an short excerpt from Chapter Two.
-Louise is just back in Fortune Bay after finishing pastry school, and Blue was at the cabin to greet her.
+Louise has just returned to Fortune Bay after finishing pastry school, and finds Blue at the cabin to greet her.

 Louise was back.